UBC-DSCI/introduction-to-datascience-python/source/intro.md

 By the end of the chapter, readers will be able to do the following:

 - Identify the different types of data analysis question and categorize a question into the correct type.
-- Load the `tidyverse` package into R.
+- Load the `pandas` package into Python.
 - Read tabular data with `read_csv`.
-- Use `?` to access help and documentation tools in R.
+- Use `help()` to access help and documentation tools in Python.
-- Create new variables and objects in R using the assignment symbol.
+- Create new variables and objects in Python.
-- Create and organize subsets of tabular data using `filter`, `select`, `arrange`, and `slice`.
+- Do indexing and slicing with .loc[].
+- Select columns of a dataframe using df[] notation.
+- Create a new column using assign.
-- Visualize data with a `ggplot` bar plot.
+- Visualize data with an `altair` bar plot.

 ## Canadian languages data set